datascape/familytrees/heine/README.md

 <img src="img/farm/Farmhouse-of-Heine-02.jpg">
 <img src="img/farm/Farmhouse-of-Heine-03.jpg">
 <br>
-Farm house built at the Hain Farm in the early 1700's.
+Farmhouse built at the Hain Farm in the early 1700's.
 In 1863 Sophie Marie Dorothee Heine (* 2.
 Febr.
 1820 in Wohlenhausen, + 18.
 Febr.
 1879 in Lemke) and her husband Christian Kanning purchased the family farmhouse.
 As of 2005, the great-great-granddaughter of Sophie lives in the house.